Andrea-Papaleo/SpiedieDocs/docs/docs/submitting_jobs.md

 [watson@compute031 ~]$
 ```

 Notice how after the srun command we went from "spiedie81" to "compute031" which is a compute node in the quick partition.
-Once we've been given access to the node, we run the python script as we would on any other terminla, and when it is complete we still have use of the node.
+Once we've been given access to the node, we run the python script as we would on any other terminal, and when it is complete we still have use of the node.

 As mentioned earlier, once were done using the node we can exit by typing **exit** or typing **[^d]**.
 This will bring us back to the head node.